 sudo apt update

-After that, apt-cache policy should fall back to Ubuntu’s own Universe package candidate.
+Check that no Wireshark PPA source or trust files remain, then confirm that apt-cache policy falls back to Ubuntu’s own Universe package candidate.

 apt-cache policy wireshark